This Privacy Statement was amended on 31 March 2022.

 International Card Services B.V.
 (ICS) is responsible for your data.

 Chamber of Commerce number: 33200596

 What is personal data?

 Personal data is information that says something about you.
-The best known forms of personal data are your name, address, email address, age and date of birth.
-Personal data also includes your bank account number, your phone number, your IP address and your national identification number.
+The best-known forms of personal data are your name, address, email address, age and date of birth.
+Personal data also includes your bank account number, your phone number, your IP address, and your citizen service number (BSN).
 There are several special categories of personal data.
-These include data concerning your health.
-Another special category concerns biometric data.
-We may only use this personal data if this is permitted by law or if you give your consent for this.
+These include data concerning your health as well as biometric data, such as fingerprints or data used for facial recognition.
+We may only use this personal data if this is permitted by law or if you give your explicit consent for this.
 In all other situations, we are prohibited from using this personal data.